cavo789/blog/blog/2023/11/30/docker-assembly/index.md

 tags: [docker, assembly]
 enableComments: true
 ---
-# Play with Docker and Assembly programming language

 ![Play with Docker and Assembly programming language](./images/header.jpg)

 When I was young...er than today, during my studies, I was playing with the x86 Assembly language on my `386DX40` computer; this was in the years 1993-1995.
 The beginning of Windows 3.1 that I didn't like. *If someone had asked me whether graphical interfaces would be successful, I would have said no, of course not.*